bigcommerce/dev-docs/docs/test.md

 Deep linking enables developers to effectively communicate with the app users when the app is not open.
 For example, you can include a deep link in your emails, dashboard, or mobile app notifications to direct viewers to a specific location within the app.

+When you navigate to a page within the app, like `/manage/app/123/some/page`, everything after the app's index page URL is passed into the load endpoint in the form of a `deep_link` query string.
+In this case, `/some/page` is transformed into `deep_link=%some%page`.

 Users who do not have the app installed on their devices will be redirected to the [App Marketplace](https://www.bigcommerce.com/apps/) to download the app before navigating to a particular location within the app.

 ## Implementation